gjr80/weewx-saratoga/readme.md

 -   clientrawhour.txt
 -   daywindrose.png
 -   WEEWXtags.php
+-   various observation plots

 The above files are produced during each *WeeWX* report cycle with the exception of *clientraw.txt* which is generated upon receipt of loop packets and (by default) updated at 10 second intervals.

-The *WeeWX-Saratoga extension* is based on the *WeeWD-WD* extension. (https://bitbucket.org/ozgreg/weewx-wd and https://github.com/gjr80/weewx-weewx-wd).
+The *WeeWX-Saratoga extension* is based on the *WeeWX-WD extension*. (https://bitbucket.org/ozgreg/weewx-wd and https://github.com/gjr80/weewx-weewx-wd).

 ## Pre-Requisites ##

 The *WeeWX-Saratoga extension* requires:

-- *WeeWX* v4.2.0 or later (both Python 2 and Python 3 are supported), and
+- *WeeWX* v4.5.0 or later (both Python 2 and Python 3 are supported), and

 - *Pyephem* for extended almanac information.
-Refer to [WeeWX: Installation using setup.py](http://weewx.com/docs/setup.htm) for the commands to install *python3-ephem* or *pyephem* for your system.
+Refer to [WeeWX: Installation using setup.py](http://weewx.com/docs/setup.htm) for the commands to install *python3-ephem* (Python 3) or *pyephem* (Python 2) for your system.

 ## Installation Instructions ##

 The preferred method of installing or upgrading the *WeeWX-Saratoga extension* is using the *WeeWX* [*wee_extension* utility](http://weewx.com/docs/utilities.htm#wee_extension_utility).
 The *WeeWX-Saratoga extension* can also be installed manually.

-**Note**: If installing *WeeWX-Saratoga* in place of a previous *WeeWX-WD* installation you should uninstall *WeeWX-WD* before installing the *WeeWX-Saratoga extension*.
-You may wish to make a backup copy of *weewx.conf* before uninstalling *WeeWX-WD* to aid in configuring the subsequent *WeeWX-Saratoga* installation.
-The *WeeWX-Saratoga extension* uses the same databases as used by *WeeWX-WD* so these databases should be retained when uninstalling *WeeWX-WD*.
+**Note**: If installing *WeeWX-Saratoga* in place of a previous *WeeWX-WD* please refer to the [Upgrading from *WeeWX-WD*](https://github.com/gjr80/weewx-saratoga/wiki/Upgrading-from-WeeWX%E2%80%90WD) wiki page.

 **Note**: Symbolic names are used below to refer to file locations on the *WeeWX* system.
 Symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
 The following symbolic names are used below: